KatrinaBooth/git-basics-activities/README.md

 This repository contains the reference materials for engineers who need to learn and practice the basics of version control using Git and GitHub.

+It is purely educational and is used to grasp GitHub basics.

 ## Contents

 - [Version Control Basics](version-control-basics.md)